Building a foundation of moral, spiritual and academic strength for our students.

 What type of opportunities are available for volunteering?

 There are many ways for school parents to volunteer with a variety of volunteer tasks that can fit everyone’s personal schedule.
-Just a few of the many options are listed below as examples.
+Just a few of the many options are listed below as examples, once saftey protocols are lifted:

 - During the school day: Cafeteria volunteers (a great way to see your child during the day)

 - Evenings & weekends: making phone calls, clerical assistance, etc.

 - Event volunteers: event chairperson, committee member or shift worker

 *The STMS Parent Association will offer a complete list of opportunities at the beginning of each school year.

 **As a reminder, anyone who will be volunteering around children must attend VIRTUS training, offered each year near the start of school.

 What is VIRTUS training and how do I complete it?

 VIRTUS is a program created by the National Catholic Risk Retention Group in the United States with a "Protecting God's Children" component that combats the sexual abuse of children in the Church.
 It is currently in use in over 80 dioceses in the United States.
 All adults wishing to participate in activities at St. Thomas More School (field trips, cafeteria volunteers, scout leader, classroom parent, etc.) or with any children of our parish, must complete the VIRTUS course.
 Training sessions are held at the beginning of the school year at STMS and monthly throughout the Diocese of Gary.
-The training involves one seminar session of approximately three (3 hours) will a series of follow-up sessions that you can complete at home.
+The training involves one seminar session of approximately three (3 hours) with a series of follow-up sessions that you can complete at home online.

 Do we need to participate in all fundraising drives and events?